Oxocarbon: Polymeric carbon oxides

 Carbon monoxide compressed to 5 GPa in a diamond anvil cell yields a somewhat similar reddish polymer with a slightly higher oxygen content, which is metastable at room conditions.
-It is believed that CO disproportionates in the cell to a mixture of CO_{2} and C_{3}O_{2}; the latter forms a polymer similar to the one described above (but with a more irregular structure), that traps some of the CO_{2} in its matrix.
+It is believed that CO disproportionates in the cell to a mixture of and C3O2; the latter forms a polymer similar to the one described above (but with a more irregular structure), that traps some of the in its matrix.

 Another carbon-oxygen polymer, with C:O ratio 5:1 or higher, is the classical graphite oxide and its single-sheet version graphene oxide.

 Fullerene oxides and ozonides

 More than 20 oxides and ozonides of fullerene are known: